 In December, 2017 my company, Connective Impact, became a B Corporation.
 Are you familiar with B Corps?
 Maybe you’ve seen the big, bold B label indicating a company has been certified as a B Corp?
 Perhaps you’ve heard B Corp Patagonia’s CEO Rose Marcario share why being a socially and environmentally minded company is so important both to the consciousness and bottom line of Patagonia.
 You may have even seen the B Corp logo when eating a pint of Ben & Jerry’s ice cream.
 B Corporations are certified companies balancing purpose and profit.
 They are companies as big as Patagonia, Ben & Jerry’s, Seventh Generation, Kickstarter, or Eileen Fisher, or as small as Connective Impact, using business as a force for good.
 Does it matter whether businesses care about purpose?
 Do conscious missions drive profits?
 Can businesses shape a new paradigm to advance opportunities that heal us or advance us?

-You can read my take in my new book Purposeful Profits: Inside Successful Businesses Making a Positive Global Impact, out May 22nd.
+You can read my take in my book Purposeful Profits: Inside Successful Businesses Making a Positive Global Impact.

 You can also see mention of the role purpose and mission play in corporate decisions the world over if you pay any attention to how companies are evolving in the new generation of millennial leaders.
 What a company says, does, invests in, produces and how it advocates (or not) for certain issues matters.
 The B Corp movement is deeply involved in advancing the message that business can and should be a force for good, politically, socially, environmentally and economically.